guardian/price-migration-engine/docs/start-date-computation.md

 {
     "cohortName":"GW2024",
     "brazeName":"SV_GW_PriceRise2024",
-    "earliestPriceMigrationStartDate":"2024-05-20"
+    "earliestAmendmentEffectDate":"2024-05-20"
 }
 ```

-The only relevant bit of cohort spec we need for the computation of a subscription's start date is the `earliestPriceMigrationStartDate`.
+The only relevant bit of cohort spec we need for the computation of a subscription's start date is the `earliestAmendmentEffectDate`.

 Let us assume thay the notification period for this migration is `[-49, -36]`.
 This is Pascal's notation for the fact that we start notifying at -49 days and alarm at -36.